 Anatomy of Powerful Web 2.0 Links

 A fresh web 2.0 backlink will have a high DA rating, but almost always have a PA rating of 1—indicative that it’s likely never to rank without support.
 The key to leveraging the power of Web 2.0 websites is building additional backlinks to them to strengthen their page authority.
-This is considered ‘tiered’ backlinking, and is a very cost-effective way to build powerful links, for now anyway.
+This is called tiered backlinking and can have a tremendously positive effect on keyword rankings.